kestra-io/docs/content/docs/04.architecture/index.md

 title: Architecture
 ---

 Kestra's architecture is designed to be scalable, flexible and fault-tolerant.
-Depeding on your needs, you can choose between two different architectures: **JDBC** and **Kafka**.
+Depending on your needs, you can choose between two different architectures: **JDBC** and **Kafka**.

 ## Architecture with JDBC backend